PSU-ICDS/containers/README.md

 #

+### CLIMB-def
+I built this singularity container in order to install Julia 1.0.5, R 3.6.3, tidyverse, and CLIMB in order to help users escape dependency hell.
+In this container, I ended up needing to build R 3.6.3 from source.
+Unfortunately, this container also isn't available on the cloud anywhere (it's application is too specific to justify using up my online storage space), so if you need a copy of this container then please email me at either jcn23@psu.edu or iask@ics.psu.edu.

+**IMPORTANT:** This container will only work on Roar's RHEL7 nodes.
+This container is built using Debian 11 (Bullseye) which is incompatible with our RHEL6 nodes.

+#

 ### Deeplearning Toolbox

 The Deeplearing Toolbox is just a collection of python programs that are used for deep learning.
 You can find the likes of tensorflow, keras, and OpenCV2 installed inside of it.
 The definition file is just hosted here.